forkcms/forkcms/docs/README.md

 [![Slack Status](https://fork-cms.herokuapp.com/badge.svg)](https://fork-cms.herokuapp.com/)

-This repository contains the documentation of Fork CMS.
-The documentation files are automatically updated on [http://docs.fork-cms.com](http://docs.fork-cms.com)
+You can find the documentation for Fork CMS here.
+A more user friendly version can be read on [http://docs.fork-cms.com](http://docs.fork-cms.com)

 ## Contributing